NEW online LIVE Series featuring the Zodiacal Constellations starting in September 2022. Details HERE

 He has so provided the safe space that has allowed me to not only continue the work I do but to take it to new levels that are often scary, even down right terrifying.
 Through it all Peter has been there to support and encourage me and help me feel safe.
 That is a gift beyond measure.

 Working together we have helped each other find powerful ways to express our medicine for the world.
 (A story I intend to share more about because it is so inspiring to all those who know us – or so we have been told!)

 Spica and Arcturus In Divine Relationship

 The August 21, 2017 Total Solar Eclipse featured the mythic renewal of the broken blade (Narsil) in The Lord of the Rings.
-So this marks another Timing for noting the power of renewing the sword of our divine authority in the hand of the divine masculine and the returning light shining from the lantern of love and compassion in the hand of the divine feminine.
+So this event back in 2017 marked another Timing for noting the power of renewing the sword of our divine authority in the hand of the divine masculine and the returning light shining from the lantern of love and compassion in the hand of the divine feminine.

 From the ashes a fire shall be woken,

 A light from the shadows shall spring,

 Renewed shall be blade that was broken,

 Spica lies in the left hand of the constellation we call the Virgin Priestess (astronomers call it Virgo) about two degrees south of the ecliptic, the apparent path of the Sun in the heavens as viewed from the Earth.
 Every year within a day or on the day of October 16 the Sun conjuncts the star Spica.